motorcyclejs/motorcyclejs/history/README.md

 #### `makeMemoryHistoryDriver(options?: MemoryHistoryOptions): HistoryDriver<LocationAndKey>`

-This create a History Driver that works using the history libraries MemoryHistory.
+This creates a History Driver that works using the history library's MemoryHistory.
-This can be useful when you need to run something via node.js (perhaps server-side rendering) or in an environment such as React Native (no, there is not an official driver yet)
+This can be useful when you need to run something via node.js (perhaps server-side rendering) or in an environment such as React Native (no, there is not an official driver yet).

 ```typescript
 import { createServer } from 'http';